tgraupmann/RobloxSampleChromaMod/README.md

+# Latest

+* Note: Visit the [Chroma Animation Guide](https://chroma.razer.com/ChromaGuide/) to find the latest supported plugin for Chroma RGB.

 # Roblox Sample Chroma RGB Mod

-This mod uses print statements and a companion app to monitor the game log and play Chroma RGB effects.
+This mod uses a companion Chroma app with screen capture to sync game state and play Chroma RGB effects.

 ## Table of Contents